mitmath/1806/summaries.md

 # 18.06 Goes Online starting Wednesday March 11

 Announcement:  Video lectures will be posted before 11am during class days for the remainder of the semester.
 They will be publicly visible.
+They can be watched any time (they won't be live).
 Office hours will be held virtually.
 Links will appear on this page.

 # Welcome to the 18.06 Linear Algebra 2020 page